marisacasillas/chatterlab/content/positions.md

 # come join us!

-### Lab manager

-We are hiring a new lab manager!
-[Kennedy Casey](https://kennedycasey.github.io/), our inaugural LM, is off to grad school and we are so so lucky to have worked with her.
-Perhaps you're our next dream lab manager?
-Please find job details [here](https://docs.google.com/document/d/1AZxkQaq-5_pa_KK1VIJjAMtgJWh78Sapmp0f64Dzn6M/edit?usp=sharing) and feel free to reach out to Dr. Casillas with any questions.

 ### PhD students

 If you are interested in applying for a PhD in Comparative Human Development to work with Dr. Casillas, please get in touch with her.
 Include a CV and a brief description of what your mutual interests are and what you would like to know more about regarding the program and work in the lab.